 Those inner vertical dotted lines represent one standard deviation and show where the POP is 68%.
 The outer dotted lines indicate the range of two standard deviations.
 That gives you a 95% success rate.

-The higher you choose for your POP the less profit you make.
-That’s because the amount of profit is inversely proportional to probability of success.
+The higher you choose for your POP, the less profit you make.
+That’s because the amount of profit is inversely proportional to the probability of success.

 It’s all mathematical, but you don’t need to calculate these things yourself if you use a platform that does the work for you.
 I use Tastyworks.
 It’s a new platform from the originators of Think-or-Swim.

-Of course there is always risk, but using options the right way will allow you to define your risk by locking in how much you can loose in the worst case.
+Of course, there is always a risk, but using options the right way will allow you to define your risk by locking in how much you can lose in the worst case.

 You can define your risk by buying cheap options (as insurance) farther out.
-That type of option trade is called an “Iron Condor” when you do it on both sides.
+That type of options trade is called an “Iron Condor” when you do it on both sides.

-The difference between the strike price of the option you sell and the option you buy (called the spread) locks in the max lose.
-This is how you define your risk.
+The difference between the strike price of the option you sell and the option you buy (called the spread) locks in the max loss.
+That is how you define your risk.